Pylons/pyramid_debugtoolbar/docs/index.rst

 ``pyramid_debugtoolbar`` provides a debug toolbar useful while you're developing a :term:`Pyramid` application.

-Note that :mod:`pyramid_debugtoolbar` is a blatant rip-off of Matt van Telligen's ``flask-debugtoolbar`` (which itself was ripped off from Rob Hudson's ``django-debugtoolbar``).
+Note that :mod:`pyramid_debugtoolbar` is a blatant rip-off of Michael van Telligen's ``flask-debugtoolbar`` (which itself was ripped off from Rob Hudson's ``django-debugtoolbar``).